wilfredinni/python-cheatsheet/blog_files/pysheet.md

 Key: color Value: red
 ```

-### Checking Whether a Key or Value Exists in a Dictionary
+### Checking if a Key or Value Exists in a Dictionary

 ```python
 >>> spam = {'name': 'Zophie', 'age': 7}